Exponential self-similar mixing by incompressible flows

 If there exists exactly one point $y\in E$ where such infimum is attained, this point will be called the \emph{projection} of $x$ onto $E$ and denoted by $p_E(x)$.
-For every $r>0$, we shall also denote by $B(E,r)$ the open $r$-neighbourhood of $E$, that is,
+For every $r>0$, we shall also denote the open $r$-neighborhood of $E$ by $B(E,r)$: